open-sauced/maintainer-intro-course/maintainer-powerups.md

 ## GitHub CLI

-[GitHub CLI](https://cli.github.com/) is an open source tool for using GitHub from your computer's command line.
+[GitHub CLI](https://cli.github.com/) is an open source tool that enables you to use GitHub from your computer's command line.
 It allows you to:

 - forking and cloning repositories,
 - checking out a pull request and reviewing it locally,
 - creating issues and pull requests,
 - viewing a pull request, issue, or repository right from your terminal.

-Using the GitHub CLI will save you time and boost your productivity as a maintainer because you don't need to switch between the GitHub website and your terminal.
+Using the GitHub CLI will save you time and boost your productivity as a maintainer.
+You don't need to switch between the GitHub website and your terminal.

-Head over to the [GitHub CLI repository](https://github.com/cli/cli#installation) for information on installing GitHub CLI on your machine, and read [this blog post](https://dev.to/opensauced/boost-productivity-with-the-github-cli-2mne) to get you started.
+Visit the [GitHub CLI repository](https://github.com/cli/cli#installation) for information on installing GitHub CLI on your machine, and read [this blog post](https://dev.to/opensauced/boost-productivity-with-the-github-cli-2mne) to get started.

 ## Issues and Pull Request Templates